Is “Alarmed Aloneness” Impacting Your Health?

 Can you relate to any of these life moments?

-These moments send high levels of cortisol into our system as an alarm to not feeling safe or a primal call for survival.
+These moments send high levels of cortisol into our system and become what researchers refer to as “toxic stress.”
 Cortisol over time is very harmful to your brain, body and organs.
-Over time it can lead to anxiety, depression, metabolic exhaustion and other health issues.
+This can lead to anxiety, depression, metabolic exhaustion and other health issues.
+Read more about “toxic stress” and your health here.

 What’s the antidote to alarmed aloneness?